Pseudonym: Film, theatre, and related activities

 Members of a marginalized ethnic or religious group have often adopted stage names, typically changing their surname or entire name to mask their original background.

-Stage names are also used to create a more marketable name, as in the case of Creighton Tull Chaney, who adopted the pseudonym Lon Chaney, Jr., a reference to his famous father Lon Chaney, Sr.
+Stage names are also used to create a more marketable name, as in the case of Creighton Tull Chaney, who adopted the pseudonym Lon Chaney Jr., a reference to his famous father Lon Chaney.

-Chris Curtis of Deep Purple fame was christened as Christopher Crummey ("crumby" is UK slang for poor quality).
+Chris Curtis of Deep Purple fame was christened as Christopher Crummey ("crummy" is UK slang for poor quality).
 In this and similar cases a stage name is adopted simply to avoid an unfortunate pun.

 Pseudonyms are also used to comply with the rules of performing-arts guilds (Screen Actors Guild (SAG), Writers Guild of America, East (WGA), AFTRA, etc.), which do not allow performers to use an existing name, in order to avoid confusion.
 For example, these rules required film and television actor Michael Fox to add a middle initial and become Michael J. Fox, to avoid being confused with another actor named Michael Fox.
-This was also true of author and actress Fannie Flagg, who chose this pseudonym; her real name, Patricia Neal, being the name of another well-known actress; and British actor Stewart Granger, whose real name was James Stewart.
+This was also true of author and actress Fannie Flagg, who shared her real name, Patricia Neal, with another well-known actress; Rick Copp, who chose the pseudonym name Richard Hollis, which is also the name of a character in the anthology TV series Femme Fatales; and British actor Stewart Granger, whose real name was James Stewart.
 The film-making team of Joel and Ethan Coen, for instance, share credit for editing under the alias Roderick Jaynes.

 Some stage names are used to conceal a person's identity, such as the pseudonym Alan Smithee, which was used by directors in the Directors Guild of America (DGA) to remove their name from a film they feel was edited or modified beyond their artistic satisfaction.
 In theatre, the pseudonyms George or Georgina Spelvin, and Walter Plinge are used to hide the identity of a performer, usually when he or she is "doubling" (playing more than one role in the same play).

-David Agnew was a name used by the BBC to conceal the identity of a scriptwriter, such as for the Doctor Who serial City of Death, which had three writers, including Douglas Adams, who was at the time of writing the show's Script Editor.
+David Agnew was a name used by the BBC to conceal the identity of a scriptwriter, such as for the Doctor Who serial City of Death, which had three writers, including Douglas Adams, who was at the time of writing, the show's script editor.
 In another Doctor Who serial, The Brain of Morbius, writer Terrance Dicks demanded the removal of his name from the credits saying it could go out under a "bland pseudonym".
-This ended up as Robin Bland.
+This ended up as "Robin Bland".

+Pornographic actors regularly use stage names.
+Sometimes these are referred to as nom de porn (like with nom de plume, this is English-language users creating a French-language phrase to use in English).
+Having acted in pornographic films can be a serious detriment to finding another career.